Sokoloco/eistoolbox/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## ToDo and development status

 - [x] Read Gamry DTA files
 - [x] Read CSV files in the format [FREQ,REAL,IMAG]
+- [x] Basic fitting engine (thanks to Zfit from Jean-Luc Dellis!)
-- [x] Fit using fminsearch (thanks to Zfit from Jean-Luc Dellis!)
+- [x] Fit using fminsearch (thanks to fminsearcbnd from John D'Errico)
 - [ ] Fit using Levenberg-Marquardt
 - [ ] Fit using Nelder-Mead
 - [ ] Fit using BFGS
 - [ ] Fit using Powell
 - [x] Simulate fitted data
+- [ ] Simulate circuit data without fitting
 - [x] Display input data as Bode/Nyquist
 - [x] Display output data as Bode/Nyquist
 - [x] Display fitting results as a table
-- [ ] Compute correlation coefficient between source data and simulated data (ongoing)
+- [x] Compute linear correlation coefficients between fitted vs. measured data
+- [ ] Compute Chi2 Goodness-of-Fit test (ongoing, inaccurate)
 - [ ] Compute the Kramers-Kronig test